 I was scheduled on a flight back to Colorado and the airline had a major mechanical malfunction resulting in the airplane cabin being filled with jet fuel.
 I had something specific that I was returning to Colorado for before heading to an appearance in Vegas midweek.

 As a side note, I have never been able to buy into the whole law-of-attraction “you create everything” conversation.
 Our lives bump up against the lives of others constantly.
 You are the creator of your experience but not necessarily every detail of your reality.
 Creating your experience is about being able to command your experience REGARDLESS of the circumstances.
 See the difference?

 So, my flight was ultimately cancelled and there were literally no seats left available that day.
-Connecting through another airport didn’t work with because it wasn’t going to get me into Denver that night.
+Connecting through another airport didn’t work because it wasn’t going to get me into Denver that night.
 My choices were to wait until the next day (the day I needed to be in Denver in the first place) but with limited availability, layovers and general travel time buffers, it was looking at burning a good additional twelve hours.

-On top of which, since I would be turning around and leaving for Vegas just two days later all that activity would still result little more than busyness.
-I would only having one day at home in Colorado before having to turn around and leave again.
+On top of which, since I would be turning around and leaving for Vegas just two days later all that activity would still result in little more than busyness.
+I would only have one day at home in Colorado before having to turn around and leave again.
 Nope, being on the road is not all that glamorous after all people!

 So, what’s a girl to do?